leeminju531/odmetry_lab/README.md

 so, in my case, imu only correct angular Velocity information (wheel linear velocity + imu angular velocity)

-and, if IMU have a little drivt error , took only wheel odometry !
+and, if IMU have a little drift error , took only wheel odometry !

 ## experiment result